-• More than 9,500 acres of District-owned land were surveyed for invasive exotic plants and control measures were implemented for all identified problem areas.
+- Two timber harvests totaling 2,564 acres were active, removing offsite sand pine and thinning loblolly and slash pine. - More than 6,100 acres of District-owned land were surveyed for invasive exotic plants and control measures were implemented for identified problem areas. - Hurricane debris removal was completed on 1,232 acres.